shaj13/raft/README.md

 # raftkit

 ### TODO
+- [ ] cluster add creat snap method
+- [ ] remove peek from snapshotter
+- [ ] snapshot send file then re send msg
-- [ ] expose logger and optionn to set it, renname GEt and set
+- [ ] is there any way to make restore operator ?
 - [ ] expose last seen and whenn member joined method on memebrs.
 - [ ] fix all daemonn todo
 - [ ] Create Purge method under pool